 If you have a child in Grade 2, you can teach them with a curriculum for a few years older or younger (depending on the child[ren]).

-This approach is particularly beneficial for families with multiple children because they can teach them simultaneously.
+This approach particularly benefits families with multiple children because they can teach them simultaneously.

-Parents need to customize the learning experience based on each child’s needs and abilities.
+Parents can also customize the learning experience for each student based on each child’s needs and abilities.

 While some subjects might be taught together, others can be tailored to meet the specific requirements of each age group.